-Almost every couple hires a professional wedding photographer to capture their wedding on film, and usually this is one of the decisions you spend the most time deliberating.
-There are hundreds of wedding photographers in any given area in the United States, so trying to find the one that is the most qualified can be a very time consuming process.
-On top of that, since most couples don’t shop for a wedding photographer every day, there is a whole slew of new vocabulary words that you’ll need to learn in order to understand what type of options a particular artist is offering.
-With so many options and specific terminology that you’ll need to learn, the best thing you can do is educate yourself before you start shopping for and interviewing prospective wedding photographers.
-To help you make sense of it all, we have created a guide to wedding photography terminology that should help you on your mission.
+Almost every couple hires a professional wedding photographer to capture their wedding on film.
+Usually, this is one of the decisions you spend the most time deliberating.
+There are hundreds of wedding photographers in any given area in the United States!
+So, trying to find the one that is the most qualified can be a very time consuming process; especially if you don’t understand wedding photography terminology.
+Most couples don’t shop for a wedding photographer every day.
+Sadly, there is a whole slew of new vocabulary words that you’ll need to learn; and you still might not understand what type of options a particular artist is offering.
+From sepia tone to using sparklers as props, it can be chaos.

 Standard Wedding Photography Terminology

-The terminology listed above should allow you to better understand what your potential wedding photographers are talking about while they pitch you their services.
-Though we tried to cover most of the terminology that you’ll be exposed to, the above guide to wedding photography terminology is just the tip of the iceberg.
-Photography trends are always changing, so you’ll want to ask to see examples if there’s a technique or process you don’t fully understand.
-If you found this guide to wedding photography terminology helpful, please feel free to share it on your favorite social media platform.
-Good luck and have fun planning your wedding!
+The terminology listed above should allow you to better understand the conversation.
+Ideally, it will help when potential candidates are talking “jargon” while they pitch you their services.
+Hopefully, I’ve covered most of the important topics that you’ll encounter.
+However, the above guide to wedding photography terminology is just the tip of the iceberg.
+Photography trends are always changing, so you’ll want to ask to see examples; especially if there’s a technique or process you don’t fully understand such as photographing wedding sparklers.